-ApsaraDB for MongoDB provides an instance status monitoring and alerting feature.
-This topic describes how to configure common metrics such as the usage of the disk space, input/output operations per second (IOPS), connections, and CPU.
+ApsaraDB for MongoDB provides the instance monitoring and alerting feature.
+This topic describes how to configure common metrics such as disk usage, input/output operations per second (IOPS), connections, and CPU utilization.

-- With the growth of data and development of business, more and more performance resources of ApsaraDB for MongoDB instances are consumed and even used up.
+- With the growth of business data, more performance resources of ApsaraDB for MongoDB instances are consumed.
+Sometimes performance resources may even be used up.

-You can set alert rules for monitoring the key performance metrics of instances to help you detect abnormal data in a timely manner and quickly locate and handle faults.
+You can set alert rules for key performance metrics of instances to help you detect abnormal data and troubleshoot errors.

 - Log on to the ApsaraDB for MongoDB console.

-- In the left-side navigation pane, click Alarm Rules.
+- In the left-side navigation pane, click Alert Rules.

-- On the Create Alarm Rule page that appears, specify related resources.
+- On the Create Alert Rule page, configure related resource parameters.

-Parameter Description Products The architecture of the instance.
+Parameter Description Products The architecture type of the instance.
+Valid values:

-Note If you select ApsaraDB for MongoDB-Cluster Instance, you need to select mongos nodes and shards to be monitored for Mongos and Shard, respectively.
+Note If you select ApsaraDB for MongoDB-Cluster Instance, you must specify the mongos and shard nodes to be monitored.

 - ApsaraDB for MongoDB-Instance Copy